 Elephant Landing – Handmade pillows, throws and scarfs made by women in India who are able to work from their homes and earn a fair wage.
 100% of the profits are used to continue providing employment and expanding education programs for women in new villages throughout India.

-Everly – No calorie, all natural drink mixes that come in flavors pomegranate maqui berry, peach mango and green tea passion fruit.
+Everly Hydration – No calorie, all natural drink mixes that come in flavors pomegranate maqui berry, peach mango and green tea passion fruit.
 For every packet of Everly sold, they provide ORS (live-saving powder packets that rapidly rehydrate victims of waterborne diseases) to communities that lack access to the life-saving medicine.
-Purchase on Amazon!
+Buy on Amazon!

 Everything Happy – Children’s clothing, blankies, bibs and more.
 For every Happy product purchased, another one is given to a child in need.